kayshao/chess/notes.md

 - create new PieceMovesCalculator class with subclasses for each piece, call from piecemoves function
 - create constructors for each
   - then override hash and equal

+- make sure that anything stored in the board array is stored at its position-1